 The funds that the gorilla permits create have helped prevent the loss of this species which was endangered due to poachers and loss of habitat.
 There remain less than 1,000 mountain gorillas in the wild.
 Visiting the gorillas was really a once in a lifetime experience.
 It is so special to be able to see these majestic animals in their habitat, and to see how beautiful they are.
 To see their pensive eyes and expressions, to see them caress their babies, to see the babies jumping and playing, is something amazing.

-Cost of Gorilla Tracking Permits (includes your visit to them except transportation)
+Cost of Gorilla Tracking Permits (includes your visit to the gorilas,

 Rwanda: $1,500 USD